Wanghong economy: Online retail

 Wanghong celebrities use social media platforms to sell their self-branded products to their followers via Chinese customer-to-customer (C2C) websites such as Taobao.
 These celebrities promote their products by posting pictures or videos of themselves wearing their merchandise or giving makeup or fashion tips.
 Chinese e-commerce internet celebrities serve as key opinion leaders (KOLs) (known in English as "influencers") in online retail.
 As influencers, wanghong can shape their followers' fashion and lifestyle choices.
 In order to emulate their favorite wanghong, followers become loyal consumers.

 In this business model, consumers are essential in driving the products and helping brands thrive.
 Through social media, consumers can impact the success or failure of online stores, products, and brands.
 These types of consumers are considered prosumers or "professional customers."
 New forms of consumption disentangle themselves little by little from rigid social stratification and end up being governed by fashion trends and experts who provide good taste and chic outfits.

 Zhang Dayi (张大奕) is one of China's best-known wanghong according to BBC News, with 4.9 million followers on Sina Weibo as of 2016.
-Zhang has an online shop on Taobao, through which he reportedly earned ¥300 million RMB (US$46 million) per year, compared to US$21 million made by Fan Bingbing (范冰冰), a top Chinese actress.
+Zhang has an online shop on Taobao, through which she reportedly earned ¥300 million RMB (US$46 million) per year, compared to US$21 million made by Fan Bingbing (范冰冰), a top Chinese actress.

 In 2015, Alibaba's Singles' Day sales reached a record of $14.3 billion, with most revenue coming from its online retail platform, Taobao; five of Taobao's top 10 best-performing shops belonged to wanghong.